 The Last Blade (known in Japan as Bakumatsu Rouman: Gekka no Kenshi, loosely translated to "Bakumatsu Romance: Swordsman of the Moon Luster", and known in Korea as The Last Soldier) is a 2D historical-fantasy weapon-based fighting game developed and released by SNK for arcades (running Neo Geo MVS hardware) on December 5, 1997.

-Set in mid-19th century Japan (at the endpoint of feudal Japan), The Last Blade chronicles the tale of Kaede, an avid swordsman seeking to avenge the death of his master by his foster brother Moriya, only to find out that a gate between the human world and the demon world has risen.
+Set in mid-19th century Japan, The Last Blade chronicles the tale of Kaede, an avid swordsman seeking to avenge the death of his master by his foster brother Moriya, only to find out that a gate between the human world and the demon world has risen.

 The game borrows many elements from the mid-'90s entries of SNK's other historical-fantasy fighting game series Samurai Shodown, including a control scheme accustomed to weaponry and multiple gameplay styles (one for rapid combos and one for heavier strikes).
 It would receive a sequel a year later, titled The Last Blade 2.